tokersey/wp_composer_starter/README.md

 To start with Composer, make sure you have the requirements downloaded from [here](https://getcomposer.org/).

 This starter uses [WP Packagist](https://wpackagist.org/) to pull assets.
-Most assets and their versions can be found in there
+Most assets and their versions can be found in there.

 # Getting Started #

-To get started, update the composer.json file with the version of Wordpress and the plugins you will need.
-Then run ```$ composer install``` to pull the packages into the project.
-Set up your environment variable in the config files.
-There is not a wp-config.local.php file included in the repo so use the example to create one along with your database.
-Then run through the WP install as you normally would.
+To get started, update the composer.json file with the version of Wordpress and the plugins you will need to start the project.

 NOTE: For packages like ACF Pro, they are not included in the normal WP Packagist repos.
-It is pulled from a different source.
+It is pulled from a different source due to licensing.
 In order to get the license key to work, place the key in the .env file.

+## wp-config.default.php ###

+In the public/wp-config.default.php file, update $THEME_NAME variable to the name of the theme in the themes folder.
+If this directory does not exist, create it now.

+ex: wp-content/themes/$THEME_NAME

+Then, grab new auth keys from https://api.wordpress.org/secret-key/1.1/salt/ and add them to the same config file.

+If you update the table prefixes, do that in this file as well.

+## wp-config.env.php ##

+Open the public/wp-config.env.php file and replace the example urls with the live, development and local domains used for the project.

+## wp-config.example.php ##

+Duplicate the public/wp-config.example.php file and name it wp-config.local.php with your local environment database settings.
+You will also need a wp-config.development.php and wp-config.production.php file for their respective servers.

+## And away we go ##

+Run ```$ composer install``` to pull the packages into the project.
+This will create a wp folder where the WordPress install will live.
+You will not have to do anything directly in the wp directory.

+Then, run through the WP install as you normally would by visiting the domain set up for your local environment (http://example.dev).

+# Updates #

+When changes are made to the composer.json file, run the ```$ composer update``` command to pull in the new dependencies.